ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 In software development, a regression can be a few things.
 The term is commonly used in a negative context to communicate how updated behavior has unintentionally been reverted to a previous way of working.

-For `display: contents`, it meant that everyone’s auto or [near-auto updating browsers](https://css-tricks.com/evergreen-does-not-mean-immediately-available/#aa-the-browsers-themselves) scrapped the very necessary bug fix and went back to destroying accessibility.
+For `display: contents`, it meant that everyone’s auto or [near-auto updating browsers](https://css-tricks.com/evergreen-does-not-mean-immediately-available/#aa-the-browsers-themselves) scrapped the very necessary bug fix and went back to destroying the underlying qualities that make semantic HTML communicate with assistive technology.

 To reemphasize the severity here: This sort of regression is not the type of bug that is irritating to work around.
 It represents <strong>hard breakage of a foundational aspect of web accessibility</strong>.